Recover faster with stretches you can do on the couch.

 As you continue to read this, you can feel your body slowly begin to unravel the knots of tension, your muscles begin to relax, and your energy start to rise.
 You can feel yourself becoming more and more relaxed, and the sickness becoming less and less prominent.
 You can feel the benefits of stretching and the power of your own body to heal itself.

-So, the next time you’re feeling sick, don’t forget to take a few minutes to do some gentle stretches.
+So, the next time you’re feeling sick, don’t forget to take a few minutes and recover faster with stretches you can do on the couch.
 Your body will thank you, and you will start to feel better in no time.
 Go ahead and give it a try, and you’ll see the benefits for yourself.